dotnet-websharper/docs/content/ui/html.md

 let myDoc =
     div [] [
         h1 [] [ text "Functional Reactive Programming and HTML" ]
-        p [] [ text "WebSharper.UI is a library providing a novel, pragmatic and convenient approach to UI reactivity.
+        p [] [ text "WebSharper.UI is a library providing a novel, practical, and user-friendly approach to UI reactivity.
 It includes:" ] ul [] [
             li [] [ text "..." ]
         ]